evolvedbinary/hsg-project-wiki/Setup.md

         brew install node

         brew install node@10

+    We will now install one new dependency, `maven`:

+        brew install maven

 - Run `brew doctor` to check your Homebrew installation, and follow any instructions to resolve problems that it reports.
 Keep running `brew doctor` until it reports: